kaycebasques/technicalwriting.dev/data/intertwingularity.rst

   **What pages of my docs site are important?**

 I can't give every page on my docs site the same level of tender loving care.
-Especially now that I'm soon to be a first-time dad (!!)
 I must decide which pages get more of my time and energy and which ones get less.
+Especially now that I'm about to be a first-time dad!!

 There is no single approach that provides a *full* answer to this question.
 There are, however, lots of approaches that provide *partial*